yukichikawada/misc-notes/notes.md

 > instructs the function not to be called until the promise is resolved, it also
 > returns a promise making them chainable.
 Alternatively, .catch() is what's
 > used when a promise is rejected.

+##### w5d2
+What is WPA2?
+> It's the standard network security encryption technology of WiFi and the
+> successor to WPA and WEP.
+It uses an encryption method called AES that checks
+> to see if the encryption key has been altered which is different for each
+> packet of data.
+WiFi Protected Setup, WPS, is a feature sometimes used for
+> home networks that makes the network easier to setup but, also compromise.

+##### w5d3
+Promise API
+> * Promise.resolve
+> * Promise.reject
+> * Promise.all => usually takes an array of promises then performs an action
+>   once they all resolve, in order of idx.
+It immediately fails if any promise
+>   are rejected, however other promises continue executing.
+> * Promise.race => takes an array of promises and returns the first one to finish, resolve or reject.